top of page

 Mindfulness helps students build resilience in three key ways:

-Awareness and Acceptance: Students learn to observe their thoughts and emotions without criticism.
-This reduces the power of negative thinking and emotional overreactions.
+Students learn to observe their thoughts and emotions without criticism.
+This practice reduces the power of negative thinking and emotional overreactions.

 Bringing Mindfulness into the Classroom